What is MTHFR?

 How to schedule an appointment:

-You schedule directly with me via e-mail or secure e-message.
+You schedule directly with me via e-mail (preferred) or secure message.

 For new patients: